6UOOON9/Hyper-GCN/README.md

 - torchpack == 0.2.2
 - numpy == 1.26.4
 - PyYAML, tqdm, tensorboardX, matplotlib, sklearn, h5py, opencv

-- We provide the dependency file of our experimental environment, you can install all dependencies by creating a new anaconda virtual environment and running `pip install -r requirements.txt `
 - Run `pip install -e torchlight`
+We provide the dependency file of our experimental environment, you can install all dependencies by creating a new anaconda virtual environment and running `pip install -r requirements.txt `

 # Data Preparation